Photos: Jolade Olusanya

 A new collaborative dialogue and composition process resulting in an outstanding new choral song series, a resource for schools and a sell-out gala performance at Milton Court in the Barbican.

 "That was such a powerful and moving experience, I'll remember it for a long, long time.

 Everything about it resonated with me – the collaboration, the 'real' people not professionals, singing their hearts out full of character….and musically very strong"

 - Audience member, Singing Our Lives gala concert

-Bringing together partners 3FF, the Migration Museum, the International Organisation for Migration, Camden Music, the Guildhall School of Electronic Music, the Royal Opera House and Voluntary Action Camden, the project also resulted in a resource for schools designed to help teachers offer their students the opportunity to explore, connect with and better understand the lives of refugees and migrants through music.
+Bringing together partners 3FF, the Migration Museum, the International Organisation for Migration, Freedom from Torture, Camden Music, the Guildhall School of Music & Drama, the Royal Opera House and Voluntary Action Camden, the project also resulted in a resource for schools designed to help teachers offer their students the opportunity to explore, connect with and better understand the lives of refugees and migrants through music.

 "It's hard to distill into three short songs the depth and breadth of experiences that were shared, or the vibrancy, kindness and humor of the 100-odd people who filled the room across the project.
 What struck me most was the collective care of those present - whether economic migrants, asylum-seekers, the home-grown or the historically displaced - for each other's stories, and the almost-tangible sense of hope we all shared.
 Care and hope.
 That's what I think of when I hear our songs."